 * Use natural light whenever possible and avoid the flash.
 A well-lit image is better than one that’s harsh, as is often the case when using a flash.

 * Focus.
 This one sounds easy, since a lot of cameras are autofocus nowadays, but seriously, focus on the subject of the picture.
 You’d be amazed at how many shots we get that we can’t use because everything is too fuzzy.

-Here’s a good rule of thumb: If you can stuff 20 pictures in one email, none of them are big enough to work.
+Here’s a good rule of thumb: If you can stuff 20 pictures in one email, none of them are big enough for print.
 We need high-resolution pictures, the biggest digital files that you can send us.
-The typical dimensions on one of our professional photos are 4592 x 3061, which is a fairly big shot.
-The general rule of thumb is that the bigger you can get it to us, the better off we are.
+On this note, downloading a image file from social media doesn’t usually work for us.
+Many social media programs, like many cellphone cameras, process your images in ways that leave the image unusable for print.

 Here’s a good rule of thumb: If you can stuff 20 pictures in one email, none of them are big enough to work.

-Of course, then there’s the “how,” because if it’s too big to email, how do you get it to us?
-Well, there are lots of online options, including our favorite, Dropbox.
+Our favorite online option for getting images to us is via Dropbox.
 You can set up a free account at Dropbox.com, which will install a folder on your computer.
 Put the pictures in that folder, then share a link to that folder with us.
 If that doesn’t work, consider WeTransfer, or you can also establish an account on Flickr and send us a link there.
-If all that seems too complicated, just plop the images onto a USB key and send it in via snail mail.
+If all that seems too complicated, just plop the images onto a flash drive and send it in via snail mail.